 Departments that may potentially hire an international applicant should contact the International Students and Scholars Office to discuss nonimmigrant work visa options.

 No person under the age of 16 will be employed at Arizona State University unless the individual is enrolled as a student at Arizona State University or in a program associated with an educational program of Arizona State University.
 The Office of Human Resources must be consulted before any offer of employment is extended to a person under the age of 16 as there are many restrictions on the hours that may be worked and the duties that may be performed.
 In addition, employees between the ages of 16–18 years will incur certain restrictions.
 (See the Environmental Health & Safety Policies and Procedures Manual: EHS 116, “Minors in Laboratories.”)
-See the Recruitment & Selection Handbook for more information.
+See the Process Guide & Handbook for more information.

 Retention of Records